mainmatter/mainmatter.com/src/posts/2018-06-05-ember-component-playground.md

 ---
-title: 'Autodiscovery for the Ember.js component playground'
+title: "Autodiscovery for the Ember.js component playground"
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek introduces a mechanism for automatically discovering new components in Ember.js applications and showing them in an ember-freestyle playground.'
+  "Tobias Bieniek introduces a mechanism for automatically discovering new components in Ember.js applications and showing them in an ember-freestyle playground."
 tags: ember
 tagline: |
   <p>In our <a href="/blog/2018/01/24/ember-freestyle">previous post</a> about <a href="http://ember-freestyle.com/"><code>ember-freestyle</code></a> we have setup a component playground for our Ember.js application.
 In this post we will discuss how to implement &quot;convention over configuration&quot; for it by automatically discovering new components and showing them in the playground.</p>